-Countermeasures to reduce dose rate of PLR piping have been studied mainly by chemical staff at Shimane Nuclear Power Station.
-However, not only radiation control staff, but also maintenance staff and were assigned to wrestle with the dose rate reduction cooperatively based on the present dose rate and the future company needs.
+Countermeasures to reduce dose rate of RRS piping have been studied mainly by radiation control staff at Shimane Nuclear Power Station.
+However, not only radiation control staff, but also maintenance staff and chemistry control staff were assigned to wrestle with the dose rate reduction cooperatively based on the present dose rate and the future company needs.